ahill187/DeepBayes/README.md

 > Josh Bendavid Josh.Bendavid@cern.ch <br>
 > Pedro da Silva Pedro.Silva@cern.ch

+This project to run in the CMSSW environment at CERN.

 ### Prerequisites

 You will need to have Keras and Tensorflow installed.
 The current Keras version will not work with CUDA 9.2, however, so you will need to install CUDA 9.0 and cuDNN 7.0.